abdusco/abdus.dev/src/posts/update-path-powershell/update-path-powershell.md

 ---
 # {{ title }}

-I am writing a script to set up a PC to fit my workflow.
+I am writing a script to configure a fresh Windows installation to fit my workflow.
 This usually involves installing [chocolatey][choco] as my package manager and installing programs I need.
-But it doesn't end there, I need to restore settings for certain apps and also update [`PATH`][path] environment variable.
+Along with it, I also need to restore settings for certain apps and update the [`PATH`][path] environment variable.

-Until today I've always added paths manually, but no more.
-[Thanks to some googling][microsoft_docs], I was able to create this script that adds the given dir to `PATH` environment variable for the current user.
+Until today I've always added paths manually, but it turns out, there's an easier way.
+[Thanks to some googling][microsoft_docs],
+I was able to create this script that adds the given dir to `PATH` environment variable for the current user.

 ```powershell
 function Add-ToUserPath {